sabertoothmax/Automatic-Azan-Quran-On-Echo/README.md

   fi

-Restart pulseaudio and bluetooth by either rebooting your machine or using the following commands:
+Restart pulseaudio and bluetooth by either rebooting the Raspberry Pi or using the following commands:

 pulseaudio -k